Robert Dean Smith

 Other engagements include a new production of Pique Dame at the Bavarian State Opera in Munich (May 2001), his American opera debut with Stolzing in San Francisco in October 2001, Siegmund in Tokyo in 2002, Bacchus in Barcelona, Lohengrin and Parsifal at the Deutsche Oper Berlin, Stolzing at the Semperoper in Dresden.
 In Covent Garden, London he could be heard as Stolzing and Lohengrin (new production), at the Scala in Milan he made his debut as Florestan under the baton of Riccardo Muti, followed by new productions of Meistersinger in Florence and Munich (under the musical direction of Zubin Mehta), his debut as Kaiser in a new production of Frau ohne Schatten in Los Angeles, new productions of Carmen and Daphne at the Dresden Semper Opera, Frau ohne Schatten in Madrid, Manon Lescaut in Munich, Pique Dame at the Hamburg State Opera, La forza del destino in Tokyo, new productions of Lohengrin and Tannhäuser at the Scala in Milan, Frau ohne Schatten in Chicago, Tristan in Madrid, Ariadne auf Naxos at the Royal Opera House Covent Garden, Andrea Chenier in Toulouse, a new production of Meistersinger in Barcelona, new productions of Die tote Stadt, Walküre, Aida and Tristan at the Opéra de Bastille in Paris, as well as Tristan und Isolde, Ariadne and Madama Butterfly at the Metropolitan Opera in New York.

 Recent engagements include Siegmund / Die Walküre at the Vienna State Opera and at the Hamburg State Opera and at the Tearo San Carlo in Naples, Rienzi in Budapest, Erik / Der fliegende Holländer at the Accademia Sta.
-Cecilia in Rome, Parsifal in Hamburg, Otello at the Semperoper Dresden and Siegmund in Leipzig.
-In the current season 2021/22 he will sing again Siegmund in Leipzig, Tristan in Taipei/Taiwan as well as numerous concerts in Hamburg and Asia, among others.
+Cecilia in Rome, Parsifal in Hamburg, Otello at the Semperoper Dresden and Siegmund in Leipzig and Tristan at the Music Festival Königswinkel in Füssen as well as concerts in Hamburg (Beethoven’s 9th symphony, Missa Solemnis) among others.

 His concert repertoire includes works by Beethoven, Verdi, Elgar, Rossini and Strauss.
 At the Concertgebouw in Amsterdam he appeared in OEDIPUS REX under the musical direction of Riccardo Chailly, in Munich in Mahler’s Lied von der Erde under the baton of Lorin Maazel, and with Kiril Petrenko he performed at the Wiener Musikverein.
 Various concert engagements include Mahler’s Lied von der Erde and Beethoven’s 9th Symphony under Mariss Jansons in Amsterdam, Dvorak’s Requiem at the Accademia Sta.
 Cecilia in Rome, Mahler’s 8th Symphony at the Musikverein in Vienna, Schönberg’s Gurre-Lieder under the direction of Michael Gielen, again Beethoven’s 9th at the Gewandhaus Leipzig under the baton of Riccardo Chailly, Gurre-Lieder in Tokyo under Sylvain Cambreling as well as in Seoul and Mahler’s 8th Symphony in Berlin under Christoph Eschenbach.